AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ##### A.8.1 Templates

 To reduce overhead, repetitive information can be predefined with templates and sent once.
 Subsequent packets refer to a template containing predefined information.
 In particular, when a video encoder uses an unchanging (static) prediction structure to encode a scalable bitstream, parameter values used to describe the bitstream repeat in a predictable way.
 The techniques described in this document provide means to send repeating information as predefined templates that can be referenced at future points of the bitstream.
 Since a reference index to a template requires fewer bits to convey than the associated structures themselves, header overhead can be substantially reduced.

+**Note:** Templates may be sent multiple times, in order to ensure that the templates are received.
+{:.alert .alert-info }

 The techniques also provide ways to describe changing (dynamic) prediction structures.
 In cases where custom dependency information is required, parameter values are explicitly defined rather than referenced in a predefined template.
 Typically, even in dynamic structures the majority of frames still follow one of the predefined templates.